ziengri/Discord-music-bot_voice-commands/README.md

 <p align="center">Terrible, but it works!</p>
-open for branching
+open for branching.

 ## 📝 Tutorial

-get the Google Cloud v3 key, install the necessary libraries, add your voice commands (answer.mp3,song.mp3)
+get the Google Cloud v3 key, install the necessary libraries, add your voice commands (answer.mp3,song.mp3). you can also use the version without restrictions api google(connect-.py).

 ## Run the project

-Just connect.py
+Just connect.py or connect-.py

 > **Note:**